yetnetbehailu/MonstersInc-game/README.md

 - I added animated smiley/sad faces to the game over/win modal as I felt they were a fun addition while also emphasizing the win/lose message.

 - Hover effects added on all button elements.

+---

+## Features

+**Existing Features**

+- Home page:

+  - MonstersInc logo & head title- Identifies the theme and type of game application.

+  - Sound button- which enables/disables the music (MonstersInc theme tune).

+  - How to play button - triggers modal with game instructions.

+  - Start Game button- Triggers modal containing game level options.

+  - Game level buttons- Within start game modal which re-directs & loads game page.

+  - Footer - Containing copyright information.

+- Game page:

+  -  Timer - Displaying the remaining time for the user to complete the game.
+Triggered when the user clicks the first card.
+Depending on the game difficulty level the timer is also set up to add time when user finds a matching card pair.

+  - Reset button - That will reset the game board anytime the user wishes to restart the game.
+Button indication FontAwsome Redo icon.

+  - Home button - That will re-direct user to home page at anytime the user wishes to leave or choose another game level to play.
+Button indication FontAwsome home icon.

+  - Attempts board- Depending on level, tracks amount of card pair flips or provides a pair flip limit with reward on pair flip match.

+  - Score counter- That adds points when card pairs are found and subtracts points when the cards do not match.
+Note: Score is not deducted below zero.

+  - Animated cards when flipped.

+  - Game win modal/overlay - Triggered when the user wins the game by finding all the matching pairs within the allotted time and depending on level nr of flips allowed.
+Smiley FontAwsome icon animation added to modal to emphasize the win message.

+  - Game over modal/overlay -  Triggered when the user loses the game, due to time running out or depending on level nr of attempts exceeds the flip limit.
+Sad FontAwsome icon animation added to modal to emphasize the loose message.

+  - Both game over/win modal contain two buttons-
+     - "YES" button that will re-load game should user want to play again.

+     - "No" button that will direct user back to home page should user want to leave, re-read instructions or enter another game level.

+  - Footer - Containing copyright information

+**Features** to **implement** in the **future:**

+ - Option to change game theme with alternative card deck objects and background theme.

+ - Sound effects added when card pairs found and alternatively when cards do not match.

+ - A leaderboard storing the score results for the user to keep track of their achievements.

+ - Make it possible for user to choose a different level without having to leave current page and return to home page for better UX.

+---